hammerheim-game/hammerheim-rules/5-warbands.md

 Rating: Bertha increases a warband’s rating by +105 points.
 Profile M WS BS S T W I A Ld
 Bertha 4 5 3 4 4 2 4 3 10
-Weapons/Armour: Bertha is armed with two Sigmarite Warhammers, wears gromril armour, and carries a vial of blessed water and a holy relic.
+Weapons/Armor: Bertha is armed with two Sigmarite Warhammers, wears gromril armor, and carries a vial of blessed water and a holy relic.
 Skills: Bertha has the following skills: Mighty Blow, Unstoppable Charge and Righteous Fury.